AdobeDocs/workfront.fr-FR/help/quicksilver/planning/records/connect-records.md

     ![](assets/connections-tab-on-record-in-workfront-planning.png)

     All record or object types that are linked to the selected record type display as sections.
 Connected records or objects display under their record or object type names on cards.

+    >[!TIP]
+    >
+    >    Only connected records that have individual records connected display by default.

+1. (Optional) Click **Show all connections** to show all connected record types, including the ones without connected records.

 1. (Optional) Click the downward-pointing arrow to the left of a section to collapse it.